Technical Sheet #2

 low-melting-point zinc alloy rods.

 In practice, zinc dust-rich paints are used almost exclusively.
 These are primers whose weight consists of approximately 90% zinc dust (EN-ISO 3549).
 Often the manufacturer indicates on the packaging that the product is suitable for repair in accordance with EN-ISO 1461.
 People also use the designation Zinc compound or zinc-rich paint for such products.
-Spray cans (“zinc spray”) are generally less suitable because the required/wanted coating thickness is not easily achieved.
+Spray cans (“zinc spray”) are usually less suitable because the required/wanted coating thickness is not easily achieved.

 To apply zinc-rich paint, use the following procedure: